 Graduate coursework (i.e. 500, 600, and 700 level) reported as incomplete ("I") must be completed within one calendar year of the end of the scheduled course.
+The student must maintain continuous enrollment while completing the work for the incomplete.
 If the course has not been completed and a regular grade assigned, it will become a permanent incomplete.
 The student will need to re-register for the course to receive credit.